Building an Oracle EBS Mobility program that fits your Organization

-- Readers should use the document to plan their Mobility investments.
+- Readers should use the document to plan their Oracle EBS mobility investments.

 - Understand different technologies, their pros and cons.

-Oracle EBS is a mature product with all the significant functionalities customers needed.
-Customers are reaping in the benefits of ERP by customizing it according to their needs, reducing total costs and achieving value through thousands of EBS features.
-However, accessing it from desktops is tough.
+Oracle e-business suite (Oracle EBS) is a mature product with all the significant functionalities customers needed.
+Oracle EBS helped customers reduce their total costs and achieve business value.
+However, accessing the ERP from desktops is tough.
 Mobile is the new desktop and ignoring it has severe consequences in the form of low employee morale, backward employee culture, poor customer service, and more.
 Not surprisingly, people – your customers, employees, would instead go outside without their wallet than their smartphone.
 Inside organizations, widespread adoption of smartphones has led to a shadow technology – people using their phones and apps to get their work done.
-So, Mobile presents whole new benefits for organizations that are investing in it.
+So, mobile presents whole new benefits for organizations that are investing in it.

 - Competitive advantage: Dominos pizza’s mobile app helped the company increase sales by 19%.
 If you are selling directly to consumers, not having a mobile app is no more an option.
 It is the kiss of death.